Ketel Marte Player Props: Diamondbacks vs. Red Sox

-Ketel Marte -- batting .310 with a triple, a home run, three walks and four RBI in his past 10 games -- will be in action for the Arizona Diamondbacks against the Boston Red Sox, with Chris Sale on the mound, on May 26 at 9:40 PM ET.
+After going 1-for-4 in his last game, Ketel Marte and the Arizona Diamondbacks face the Boston Red Sox (who will hand the ball to Garrett Whitlock) at 7:15 PM ET on Saturday.

-He strung together two hits (going 2-for-5) in his most recent game against the Phillies.
+He had a one-hit performance in his most recent game (1-for-4) against the Red Sox.

 Ketel Marte Game Info & Props vs. the Red Sox